muratk5n/thirdwave/en/README.md

 ---

+"Remote" learning is the wrong definition.
+If you stream the lecture over the Net sure it is "remote".
+But lectures can be viewed at school just as easily at school as they are at home.
+They could be synched with devices so student will be able to watch even without an Internet connection at all times (asynch is key to our tech, most people do not see this)

+---

 "Children going to schools" isn't preferred bcz it is better for their education.
 Parents need it because it is a day care center, somewhere they can drop their children off and go to work, whereever.

-If they want better education, they should ask for prerecorded lecture videos of the experts to teach their children (at school, even at home) rather than a parrot/doofus wildly gestulating (teacher)
+If they want better education, they should ask for prerecorded lecture videos of the experts to teach their children rather than a parrot/doofus wildly gestulating (teacher)

 ---